nerdfiles/poemtrii/readme.markdown

 4. And post-commit hooks which implement visualization and apprentice management APIs,
 5. And passes results data to front-end which intersets given data with analytics APIs,
 6. To: Measure mentee growth through Whole language systems,
-7. To: Develop neural micropathing heuristics (NMH) and metalearning integration systems (MIS).
+7. To: Develop neural micropathing heuristics (NMPH) and metalearning integration systems (MIS).

 ##Natural languages